Home Quest Accessibility Report

 Similar Games With More Accessibility Features for Visual

 If you want to play Home Quest, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

-Home Quest has 1 accessibility feature for Audio which deals with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 1 accessibility feature for Audio in Home Quest which deals with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.